The Only Organic Formula Made Without Lactose

 Added Lactose The lactose used in formulas is derived from cow's milk without the benefit of the unique features of human breast milk.
 In formulas containing only lactose as the source of carbohydrate, some of the lactose comes into the formula naturally as a part of the cow's milk and the remainder is added lactose.
 The added lactose brings the total carbohydrate level to the requirement needed in a formula.
 In other words, the amount of lactose that comes in naturally with the cow's milk does not totally meet the needs of a baby and additional lactose must be added.
 The only lactose contained in Baby's Only Organic® Dairy Formula is naturally occurring lactose derived from organic cow's milk.

 Organic Brown Rice Syrup The carbohydrate source added to Baby's Only Organic® formulas is organic brown rice syrup.
-Rice is gluten-free and is known to be a relatively non-allergenic food and is well tolerated by infants.
-In fact, rice is the least allergenic of all grains.
+Rice is known to be a relatively non-allergenic food and well tolerated by babies.
+As a result, rice cereal is often the first food introduced to older babies.
 Organic brown rice syrup also offers the benefit of slower digestion and absorption providing a steadier level of sugar being absorbed into the bloodstream, a more even production and release of insulin, and a more even supply of energy to the body's cells.
-In addition, Nature's One® organic brown rice syrup is grown and processed without the use of chemicals.
+In addition, Nature’s One® organic brown rice syrup has been filtered to help eliminate environmental toxins that could potentially be found in ground water and soil.

 Baby's Only Organic® LactoReliefTM & Soy Formulas are the only formulas made without lactose in the U.S. that do not contain corn syrup or sucrose (table sugar).
 Baby's Only Organic® Dairy Formula contains naturally occurring lactose without the added lactose as found in leading brand formulas.
 The chart below explains the primary differences between the three formulas manufactured by Nature's One®